 SumUp Terminal (£121.50 + VAT), on the other hand, contains an items library for upselling styling products, discount options and more.

 I do find SumUp’s free sales reports rather basic, but probably sufficient for individual sole traders.
-If needed, SumUp does also integrate with accounting software through the POS Plus subscription, which adds cash management features, barcode scanning through SumUp Terminal and preset discounts.
+The system does integrate with accounting software through the POS Plus subscription, which adds cash management, barcode scanning through SumUp Terminal and preset discounts too.

-Customer support is available between 8am-7pm on weekdays and 7am-5pm on weekends (or 24/7 through POS Plus), which is the most support hours offered by a commitment-free card reader.
+Customer support is available between 8am-7pm on weekdays and 7am-5pm on weekends, which is the most support hours offered by a commitment-free card reader.

 Overall, SumUp is a great low-cost card machine for mobile hairdressers who are not ready to commit to a contract or know what their freelance income will be over the next year.